 In the field of Payments for Environmental Services (PES), the project team has already started the exchange of information with a number of on-going and planned initiatives at the national and international levels, including other GEF projects in Brazil and Central America (see section IX.B and Appendices 9 and 11).
 In addition, in Brazil, the Ministry of Environment is pioneering PES through the PROAMBIENTE programme, the Socio-Environmental Development Programme for Smallholder Agriculture.
 This programme is starting operations in the Amazon region, but has a medium to long-term vision for nationwide roll-out, and will provide incentives for sustainable use of natural resources, in particular the adoption of technologies which mitigate negative environmental impacts.
 For this reason, the project team is working closely with PROAMBIENTE team to ensure full coordination and information exchange.
-Project Sub-component 2.1 on PES will sponsor regional workshops gathering representatives from other projects in Brazil and Latin America involved with incentives and payment mechanisms for environmental services, in order to support FISP design and strengthen the review of the implementation experience.
+Project Sub-component 2.1 on PES will sponsor regional workshops gathering representatives for environmental services, in order to support FISP design and strengthen the review of the implementation experience.
 This component will also train 20 NGOs operating in Northeast Brazil to support farmers in accessing the carbon market.